๐Ÿ“ SAT

 The Most Important Number: The Middle 50%

-A smart strategy is to aim for the upper half of the middle 50% range at your target schools.
-That positions you more favorably for both admission and merit-based scholarship consideration.
+Aim for the upper half of the middle 50% range at your target schools rather than the lower half.
+That puts you in a stronger position for both admission and merit-based scholarship consideration.

 ACT Score Ranges at Top Colleges